|Jungle Ghost Tactical Trackers School - Special Training

 1) Tracking Signs After Death ..
 Forensics is a necessary part of Tracker Training and all members of a Search and Rescue Team should be aware of the "Tracking Signs After Death".

 2) Crime Scene Preservation ..
-Crime Scene Preservation is an intensive course of four hours of classroom and 8 hours in Crime Scene Scenarios based on real situations.
+Crime Scene Preservation is an intensive course in Crime Scene Scenarios based on real situations.

-3) Chase Information for Hostile or None Hostile Situations ..
-These are some of the "key questions" that should be retrieve from any source prior to starting your search or tracking.
+3) Chase Information for Hostile and Non-Hostile Situations ..
+These are some of the "key questions" that should be retrieve from any source prior to starting your task.

 4) Primitive Tracking ..
 This is an article written by Troy A. Lettieri who recently retired from the Army.
 It was a pleasure to work with him.